CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/03-numeric.md

  `real` and `double precision`.
 But as mentioned earlier, floating-point types don't guarantee exactness.
 You'll have to understand your data storage and processing needs and weigh your options for numeric types carefully.

+### Monetary values

+While `money` is a data type included in Postgres, it has been deprecated a few times and could cause unexpected results.
+The recommended approach is to use `numeric`.